timescale/docs/timescaledb/how-to-guides/compression/compression-basics.md

-# Compression Basics
+# Compression basics

 Our high-level approach to building columnar storage is to convert many wide rows of data (say, 1000) into a single row of data.
 But now, each field (column) of that new row stores an ordered set of data comprising the entire column of the 1000 rows.

 So, let’s consider a simplified example using a table that looks as follows: